Dracula vs. Frankenstein: Plot

-Wheelchair-bound mad scientist Dr. Durea, the last descendant of the original Dr. Frankenstein, works out of a secret laboratory hidden behind the Creature Emporium, a haunted house exhibit and a throwback to the old sideshow days located on the boardwalk amusement park in Venice, California.
+Wheelchair-using mad scientist Dr. Durea, the last descendant of the original Dr. Frankenstein, works out of a secret laboratory hidden behind the Creature Emporium, a haunted house exhibit located on the boardwalk amusement park in Venice, California.

 With the help of his mute, simple-minded assistant Groton, Durea murders young girls for experimentation in hopes of perfecting a blood serum.
 Durea hopes the serum will heal his paralyzed legs and cure Groton of his condition.
 A dwarf named Grazbo, the ticket taker at the Creature Emporium, assists Durea and Groton in their crimes.

 Count Dracula comes to Durea, promising to help him revive Frankenstein's monster (which he has exhumed from its secret grave in nearby Oakmoor Cemetery) in return for Durea's serum, which he hopes will grant him the ability to go out in the sunlight, thus making him invincible.

 The duo brings the monster back to life.
-Durea sends him and Dracula out to exact revenge on the man who both discredited him and crippled him in a laboratory fire, Dr. Beaumont.
+Durea sends him and Dracula out to murder his old rival Dr. Beaumont, who both discredited him and crippled him in a laboratory fire.

 Las Vegas showgirl Judith Fontaine arrives, looking for her missing sister Joanie who was last seen hanging out with a group of hippies led by Strange.
 After failing to get help from Sgt.
 Martin, Judith investigates on her own, attracting the attention of biker Rico and his gang.
 Rico slips her some LSD at a dive bar with the bartender's help.
 Judith, on a trip due to the drug, is taken by Strange and his girlfriend Samantha to aging fellow hippie Mike Howard.
 Mike agrees to help her find Joanie.
 Judith, Mike, Samantha, and Strange go to the Creature Emporium, which Joanie had been known to frequent.
 They ask Durea if he has seen her, but he denies it.

 More girls turn up missing.
 The monster kills two police officers while trying to abduct a girl for Durea's experiments.
-Groton goes to the beach with an axe, kills Rico and his gang before they can rape Samantha, and takes her into Durea's laboratory through a trap door with a ladder.
+Groton goes to the beach with an axe, kills Rico and his gang before they can rape Samantha, and takes her into Durea's laboratory.